chenasraf/simple-scaffold/README.md

 - Use `yarn dev` for development - it runs TypeScript compile in watch mode, allowing you to make changes and immediately be able to try them using `yarn cmd`.
-- Use `yarn build` to build the output
+- Use `yarn build` to build the output once
 - Use `yarn test` to run tests
 - Use `yarn cmd` to use the CLI feature of Simple Scaffold from within the root directory, enabling you to test different behaviors.
 See `yarn cmd -h` for more information.